 About

-Farley’s editorial practice encompasses editing, writing, and creative consulting across disciplines, including art history, architecture, and web development.
-Beyond Karma, they have contributed editing and critical writing to The Brooklyn Rail, Queer Thoughts, David Lewis Gallery, and Art Lot, among others.
-From 2017 to 2019, Farley co-founded and directed Paradise, an itinerant curatorial project and publication platform.
-Their curatorial work spans exhibitions for Paradise, Free Paarking, and Alyssa Davis Gallery, with their own work shown at Mole End, New York (2019), Performance Studies, NYU Tisch School of the Arts (2018), and OSLO10, Basel, Switzerland (2016).
-Their sound work has been featured on Noods Radio (Bristol, United Kingdom), Maitre d'360 87.9 FM (Seattle, Washington), and Berlin Community Radio.
-Current projects include archival research on cultural programs within healthcare workers' movements, consulting on digital education platforms, and indexing for academic presses.
-Their criticism has appeared in Artforum and The Brooklyn Rail, and they are at work on both critical and literary manuscripts that probe the spatial and temporal politics of care.
+Beyond their editorial work, Farley has contributed critical writing to Artforum and The Brooklyn Rail, and has authored texts for Queer Thoughts, David Lewis Gallery, MAMA Projects, and Art Lot, among others.
+From 2017 to 2019, they co-founded and directed Paradise, an itinerant curatorial project and publication platform, organizing exhibitions there as well as for Free Paarking and Alyssa Davis Gallery.
+Their own work has been shown at Mole End, New York (2019), Performance Studies, NYU Tisch School of the Arts (2018), and OSLO10, Basel, Switzerland (2016), and their music practice, under the name Amelia Rose, has been featured on Noods Radio (Bristol, United Kingdom), Maitre d'360 87.9 FM (Seattle, Washington), and Berlin Community Radio.
+Recent projects include creative consulting on a digital coding education platform, developmental editing for an architectural book manuscript, editorial management for a museum exhibition catalogue, and indexing for a university press.
+They are currently at work on both critical and literary manuscripts that probe the spatial and temporal politics of care.

 amelia.r.farley (at) gmail.com